Too complicated?: Govt to review Covid advice

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The review comes as Auckland and the rest of New Zealand have extra reason to celebrate the lowering of alert levels today - there are no new community cases.
+The review comes as Auckland and the rest of New Zealand have extra reason to celebrate the lowering of alert levels today - there are no new community cases overnight.

 Auckland was moved to an alert level 3 lockdown on February 28 and the rest of the country to alert level 2 for a week, after two new Covid-19 community cases were announced on February 27.
 From 6am today, the city moved to alert level 2 and the rest of the country to level 1.